Ammeter: Application

 A better arrangement is the Ayrton shunt or universal shunt, invented by William E. Ayrton, which does not require a make-before-break switch.
 It also avoids any inaccuracy because of contact resistance.
-In the figure, assuming for example, a movement with a full-scale voltage of 50 mV and desired current ranges of 10 mA, 100 mA, and 1 A, the resistance values would be: R1=4.5 ohms, R2=0.45 ohm, R3=0.05 ohm.
+In the figure, assuming for example, a movement with a full-scale voltage of 50 mV and desired current ranges of 10 mA, 100 mA, and 1 A, the resistance values would be: R1 = 4.5 ohms, R2 = 0.45 ohm, R3 = 0.05 ohm.
 And if the movement resistance is 1000 ohms, for example, R1 must be adjusted to 4.525 ohms.

 Switched shunts are rarely used for currents above 10 amperes.

 Zero-center ammeters are used for applications requiring current to be measured with both polarities, common in scientific and industrial equipment.
 Zero-center ammeters are also commonly placed in series with a battery.
 In this application, the charging of the battery deflects the needle to one side of the scale (commonly, the right side) and the discharging of the battery deflects the needle to the other side.
 A special type of zero-center ammeter for testing high currents in cars and trucks has a pivoted bar magnet that moves the pointer, and a fixed bar magnet to keep the pointer centered with no current.
 The magnetic field around the wire carrying current to be measured deflects the moving magnet.

 Since the ammeter shunt has a very low resistance, mistakenly wiring the ammeter in parallel with a voltage source will cause a short circuit, at best blowing a fuse, possibly damaging the instrument and wiring, and exposing an observer to injury.

-In AC circuits, a current transformer converts the magnetic field around a conductor into a small AC current, typically either 1 A or 5 A at full rated current, that can be easily read by a meter.
+In AC circuits, a current transformer can be used to convert the large current in the main circuit into a smaller current more suited to a meter.
+Some designs of transformer are able to directly convert the magnetic field around a conductor into a small AC current, typically either 1 A or 5 A at full rated current, that can be easily read by a meter.
 In a similar way, accurate AC/DC non-contact ammeters have been constructed using Hall effect magnetic field sensors.
 A portable hand-held clamp-on ammeter is a common tool for maintenance of industrial and commercial electrical equipment, which is temporarily clipped over a wire to measure current.
 Some recent types have a parallel pair of magnetically soft probes that are placed on either side of the conductor.

+In particle accelerators and synchrotron light sources, ammeters with extremely high sensitivity, known as picoammeters, are used to measure the tiny currents generated by photodiodes and other beam position monitors (BPMs).
+These instruments typically provide multiple low-noise input channels with femtoampere to microampere sensitivity, enabling real-time determination of the photon beam position and intensity.
+Such devices are crucial for beam stabilization and feedback systems in facilities like the Advanced Photon Source at Argonne National Laboratory, where custom picoammeters are employed to ensure precise orbit control and improved beamline performance.